Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: Subscalability

 Many classical heavy-tailed distributions belong to $\mathcal{S}_{\mathcal{F}}$.
-For example, the Burr, log-logistic, Lomax and paralogistic distributions with infinite mean are shown in Example 4 of \citet{chen2024stochastic} to be super-Fr{\'e}chet.
+For example, the Burr, log-logistic, Lomax and paralogistic distributions with infinite mean are shown to be super-Fr{\'e}chet \citep[Example~4]{chen2024stochastic}.
 It follows from Lemma~\ref{lemma:frechet} that they are also completely subscalable.